Blog

 Any individual has the right to access their personal data.

-You must provide a copy of the recording or a complete transcript in a commonly used electronic format within 30 days.
+You generally must provide a copy of the recording or a complete transcript in a commonly used electronic format within 30 days.
 Delays or refusals can lead to regulatory action.

 How long can my business legally store call recordings?